ProbIOU/PROBIOU-EFFICIENTDET/README.md

     * Copy all images into datasets/coco/images, all annotations into datasets/coco/annotations
 3. Other types please refer to [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet))
 ### train
-We recommend using the jupyter notebook train.ipynb for training your model with the parameters used on the ProbIoU paper.
+We recommend using the jupyter notebook [train.ipynb](https://github.com/ProbIOU/PROBIOU-EFFICIENTDET/blob/main/train.ipynb) for training your model with the parameters used on the ProbIoU paper.
 ## Evaluate
-We recommend using the jupyter notebook evaluate.ipynb for evaluting the trained models on both IoU and ProbIoU (i.e. 1-ProbIou) metrics.
+We recommend using the jupyter notebook [evaluate.ipynb](https://github.com/ProbIOU/PROBIOU-EFFICIENTDET/blob/main/evaluate.ipynb) for evaluting the trained models on both IoU and ProbIoU (i.e. 1-ProbIou) metrics.

-## Results
+## Results on PASCAL VOC 2007
 | **Loss**          | **IoU50**  | **IoU75**  | **IoU50:95** | **PIoU50** | **PIoU75** | **PIoU50:95** |
 | ----------------  | ---------- | ---------- | ------------ | ---------- | ---------- | ------------- |
 | ProbIoU           | **72.61**  | 44.24      | 42.60        | **76.70**  | **64.15**  | **56.76**     |